Saving and planning for retirement in your 20s, 30s, 40s, 50s and beyond

 Mind your RMDs

-Note, however, for a 401(k) plan or other qualified retirement plan (excluding IRAs), if you are still employed by the plan sponsor and are not a 5% owner, you may not need to take a RMD.
+Note, however, for a 401(k) plan or other qualified retirement plan (excluding IRAs), if you are still employed by the plan sponsor and are not a 5% owner, you may not need to take an RMD.

 Look for growth potential